-For Profit: a corporation that exists to make a profit for its owners or shareholders.
-The tax status of the corporation is determined by the Internal Revenue Service
+For Profit: A corporation that exists to make a profit for its owners or shareholders.
+The tax status of the corporation is determined by the Internal Revenue Service.

-Registered agent: receives service of process for a corporation; all corporations are required to have a registered agent or a commercial registered agent on file
+Registered Agent: Receives service of process for a corporation; all corporations are required to have a registered agent or a commercial registered agent on file.

-Withdrawal: document filed by out-of-state (foreign) companies that have ceased doing business in Arkansas.
-Entities not formally withdrawn continue to accrue franchise tax
+Withdrawal: Foreign (out-of-state) companies that have ceased doing business in Arkansas must formally withdraw by filing the appropriate forms and fees.
+Entities not formally withdrawn that do not complete this process will continue to accrue franchise taxes with the Secretary of State.